 Many studies have been conducted on the healing effects of acupuncture.
 These studies address various disorders and were measured scientifically and subjectively by the patient groups.
 Studies such as the ones below continue to demonstrate the value of acupuncture as an effective, safe and low-cost medical system.
 Summaries of just a few studies are outlined below.

-The study showed that acupuncture is a very effective complementary therapy for people with osteoarthritis of the knees.
+This study showed that acupuncture is a very effective, complementary therapy for people with osteoarthritis of the knees.
 This is the largest acupuncture study ever conducted.
 Many of the patients in the study were taking anti-inflammatory as part of a Western medicine treatment, yet still experienced significant pain.
-When acupuncture was added to the treatments, the majority of the participants reported substantial improvement.
+When acupuncture was added to the treatment, the majority of the participants reported substantial improvement.
 Traditional Chinese acupuncture was applied to one half of the patients, while "sham" acupuncture was administered to the rest of the patients.
-Treatments were given 2 times per week over a 26 week period for both the "blind" group and the patients who were treated with real acupuncture.
-They were assessed at the beginning of the study, 4 weeks, 8 weeks, 14 weeks and at 26 weeks.
-At the end of the 26 weeks, patients treated with Traditional Chinese acupuncture experienced a higher level of pain relief and function, compared to the "blind" group.
+Treatments were given two times per week over a 26 week period for both the "blind" group and the patients who were treated with real acupuncture.
+They were assessed at the beginning of the study; 4 weeks, 8 weeks, 14 weeks and once more at 26 weeks.
+At the end of the 26 weeks, patients treated with Traditional Chinese acupuncture experienced a higher level of pain relief and function compared to the "blind" group.
 Overall, patients receiving true acupuncture indicated a 40% improvement from their baseline scores.

 In a study conducted to determine the effect of acupuncture on the ability to become pregnant for women undergoing In-vitro Fertilization treatment, the results were once again in favor of the use of acupuncture as a complementary treatment.
-The study showed an increase of 30% in the number of women who became pregnant in the group treated with acupuncture vs. 23% in the control group, among a patient pool of 228 women receiving IVF.
+The study showed an increase of 30% in the number of women who became pregnant in the group treated with acupuncture versus 23% in the control group (among a patient pool of 228 women receiving IVF).
 While this is statistically smaller than expected, in separate studies of 800 women altogether, those who received acupuncture, in addition to IVF, were 50% more likely to become pregnant than women who underwent IVF alone.